AESC Forum: Middle East 2017, Dubai

 Mohamad El Turk, Rasd

 How will Next Generation leaders differ from today's business leaders?
 Patrick Rooney will present AESC research on the attributes Next Generation executive talent advisors will bring to meet the challenges of their future clients, and how our profession will evolve.
-Patrick Rooney will then moderate a panel discussion including: Jonathan Holmes, Magdy El Zein, Karla Dorsch, and Mohamad El Turk.
+Patrick Rooney will then moderate a panel discussion including: Jonathan Holmes, Magdy El Zein, Wassim Karkabi, and Mohamad El Turk.

 Clare Woodcraft, the CEO of Emirates Foundation and former Deputy Director of Shell Foundation, joins us to share her thoughts on the rise of meaningful careers and how search professionals can best respond to this new talent landscape.